Read in 4 minutes

 The two most popular mechanisms are passwords based authentication and public key based authentication.
 Using SSH keys is more secure and convenient than traditional password authentication.

-In this tutorial we will describe how to generate SSH keys on Debian 9 systems.
-We will also show you how to setup a SSH key-based authentication and connect to your remote Linux servers without entering a password.
+In this tutorial, we will describe how to generate SSH keys on Debian 9 systems.
+We will also show you how to set up an SSH key-based authentication and connect to your remote Linux servers without entering a password.

 Creating SSH keys on Debian

-Before generating a new SSH key pair, first check for existing SSH keys on your Debian client machine.
-You can do that by running the following command:
+Before generating a new SSH key pair first, check for existing SSH keys on your Debian client machine.
+You can do that by running the following ls command:

 ls -l ~/.ssh/id_*.pub